Ttalk.info

 The effect of this was to allow the wrist pin to slide all the way through the piston and contact the cylinder wall.
 The ends of the pin gouged channels into the cylinder wall : & .
 There are similar gouges on the forward wall of the cylinder.
 It's hard to measure them, but they seem to be about .010" deep.
 Now I can guess why the car was taken off of the road 36 years ago.
 I'm guessing that this showed up shortly after having the engine rebuilt.

-6/7/2011 --- FYI I was able to purchase a late head that I had redone with new large valves and had .100" taken off to give a compression ratio of about 9.3:1.
-I had the cylinders bored .060" over.
-Displacement is now about 1308 cc.
+6/7/2011 --- FYI I was able to purchase a late head that I had redone with new large valves.
+Its thickness was about 2.95", about .070" less than standard.
+I had another .030" machined off to give a compression ratio of about 8.9:1.
+With the cylinders bored .040" over, the displacement is now about 1289 cc.

 Back